-You’ve been dealing with this for a long time, so you’re feeling the long term damage of someone being passive aggressive towards you or negative in general.
-So the fact that your mom and dad may not know they’re being passive aggressive may not know that their behavior is damaging tells you that maybe it’s really not about you, it’s just something that they have not been able to address and maybe heal inside themselves.
-Which is why it’s important to approach this with observation, curiosity and inquisitiveness.
+You’ve been dealing with this for a long time, so you’re feeling the long term damage of someone being passive-aggressive towards you or negative in general.
+So the fact that your mom and dad may not know they’re being passive-aggressive may not know that their behavior is damaging tells you that maybe it’s really not about you, it’s just something that they have not been able to address and maybe heal inside themselves.
+This is why it’s important to approach this with observation, curiosity, and inquisitiveness.

 When you do that, you’re going to be able to open a conversation without someone getting too defensive.
 Now, here’s the flip side of this, you approach it in the way I’m saying, and they still get defensive.
 When this happens, there’s probably a lot more going on inside there, that they’re not willing to visit or express, and the closer you get to that, the more defensive they get.